strauchlab/two-state-stabilization/README.md

 ### 4. Perform all-amino acid substitutions with the mut_files generated in step 3.
-Use the same script as alanine scanning (2.3_alanine_scanning.sh).
+Perform all-amino acid substitutions using the same script as alanine scanning (2.3_alanine_scanning.sh).
 We recommend performing the all-amino acid substitutions in at least two independent runs to ensure a robust analysis.
 In step 5, the results are combined, and outliers are filtered out.

 ### 5. Comparison of prefusion-vs-postfusion all-amino acid scanning ddg results and selection of positions for combinatorial design: